petter0619/yahtzeeScoreKeeper/README.md

 If the website was to be developed further some features I would like to add would be:
 * Ability to start a new game with all the current players, without having to re-enter their names in the Add Player modal.
 * Ability to view score sheets for players other than the current player on smaller devices.
-* Replace the current dropdown feature on the ‘Save Result’ form with a custom dropdown menu, since the <select> element cannot be styled.
+* Replace the current dropdown feature on the ‘Save Result’ form with a custom dropdown menu, since the 'SELECT' element cannot be styled.
 * Ability to use the sites scorekeeping functionality separately from the roll dice functionality; allowing players to use the site to keep score whilst rolling real life dice in person.
 * Automatically saving game results in Local Storage to create a “high score” table.
 * Ability to save the progress of ongoing games in Local Storage in case the site needs to be reloaded in the middle of a game, or the game needs to be abandoned before it is completed.